-Parking Study Anticipated Outcome: A database organizing parking rates, policies, permit programs of municipal and lab parking spaces in the Boston region, as well as a model determining appropriate amount of parking needed at lab facilities given the surrounding LRTP Goals ID Project Name Project Purpose and Outcome Notes S SP/M CM/M TE CA/SC EV ROAD WAY AND MULTIMODAL MOBILITY M-1 Multi-Municipality Parking Study commercial/mixed-use developments, with a particular focus on lab/life science facilities.
+Study Information ROADWAY AND MULTIMODAL MOBILITY Purpose: MAPC and CTPS propose collaborating on a research study to assess regional parking demand and utilization at LRTP Goa ROAD WAY AND MULTIMODAL MOBILITY ERTI Couls M-1 Lab and Municipal Parking Study Purpose: MAPC and CTPS propose collaborating on a research study to assess regional parking demand and utilization at commercial/mixed-use developments, with a particular focus on lab/life science facilities.
 As more lab facilities are proposed throughout the Greater Boston region, developers are suggesting that high amounts of parking are needed on-site, which is sparking concern from municipalities about the potential impacts on local and regional transportation systems.
 MAPC's Perfect Fit Parking research, which assessed regional parking demand and utilization at multifamily housing developments, can provide a potential model to help determine the appropriate amount of parking at lab facilities and to avoid overbuilding.
-Anticipated Outcome: A database organizing parking rates, policies, permit programs of municipal and lab parking spaces in 1 1 3 3 3 5 TRANS SIT T-1 Flexibly Fixed Route Bus Service Purpose: This study would identify the costs and benefits to allowing on-demand stops (in between existing stops) on low ridership bus routes and/or during off-peak service to increase safety and convenience for riders.
+Anticipated Outcome: A database organizing parking rates, policies, permit programs of municipal and lab parking spaces in the Boston region, as well as a model determining appropriate amount of parking needed at lab facilities given the surrounding community.
+Estimated Budget: \$125,000 1 1 3 3 3 5 TRANS TRANSIT T-1 Flexibly Fixed Route Bus Service Purpose: This study would identify the costs and benefits to allowing on-demand stops (in between existing stops) on low ridership bus routes and/or during off-peak service to increase safety and convenience for riders.
 Conducted in collaboration with RTAs, this study would aim to additionally map RTA service areas and identify gaps in service.
 Anticipated Outcomes: Maps of RTA service routes Estimated Budget: \$40,000-60,000 2 2 4 4 2 2 T-2 Transit Modernization Program Purpose: This study would dedicate staff time to develop materials and direction for the Transit Modernization Program that begins in FFY 2025.
 Beginning early would assist CATA, MWRTA, and the MBTA in identifying eligible needs and coordinating efforts with municipalities before the funding program solicits applications.
 Anticipated Outcomes: Guidelines and materials to assist transportation agencies in coordinating with municipalities during the application process for the Transit Modernization Program Estimated Budget: \$75,000 2 4 4 3 2 2